 About Us

-The Maddie Fund is a non profit fund that was established in December 2019, in memory of Madeline Hart Pollard.
-At the age of 22, Maddie passed away after a terrible and heart breaking battle with bipolar depression.
+The Maddie Fund is a 501(c)(3) nonprofit fund that was established in 2020, in memory of Madeline Hart Pollard.
+At the age of 22, Maddie passed away after a heart breaking battle with bipolar depression.
 Maddie’s family created The Maddie Fund as a means of continuing to do the work that Maddie herself had begun to do and was studying to do - helping others who are suffering from mental illness.
-Through the generosity of family and friends, The Maddie Fund provides financial support for a variety of mental health and wellness organizations and programs that promote mental health and provide therapies and other forms of support for those suffering from mental illness.
+Through the generosity of family and friends like you, The Maddie Fund provides financial support for a variety of mental health and wellness organizations and programs that promote mental health and provide therapies and other forms of support for those suffering from mental illness.

 About Maddie